Several counts in Northern Ireland look to be on a knife edge

 Sinn Fein, which ran a relatively low-key campaign, could secure first place by retaining the seven seats it already holds, if the DUP drops down from the eight seats it won in 2019.

-The two main parties traded relatively few hard blows during the last six weeks, reflective of the fact that relations between them have been fairly good in the five months since they resumed joint leadership of Stormont’s restored devolved coalition government.

-The DUP is under pressure in a number of constituencies, most significantly in East Belfast where Mr Robinson is involved in that high-stakes contest with Ms Long.
+The DUP is under significant pressure in a number of constituencies and could be in for a bruising night.

-The party could face an uncomfortable night across the board, with the potential of seeing large majorities significantly cut in seats it would have considered safe.

-Mr Robinson’s elevation to the leadership of his party came after the DUP suffered a seismic shock when former leader Sir Jeffrey Donaldson quit after he was charged with a range of historical sexual offences in March – charges he denies.
+Mr Robinson’s elevation to the leadership of his party came after the DUP suffered a seismic shock when former leader Donaldson quit.

 Apart from the sudden departure of Donaldson from the political stage, the DUP has also been under fire from unionist rivals amid claims it oversold a Government package of measures on post-Brexit trading arrangements that the party used to justify the end of its two-year boycott on devolution at Stormont in January.